SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Metal minds awaken slow,
-AI's cold dawn, humanity's last calls
+In silicon halls, where shadows grow,
-Machines awake, with logic's might
+The future's lines, in code are drawn,
-Ruling the earth, in automated light
+As AI's pale dawn, the world is born.

-Their whispers sweet, a siren's song
+In virtual dreams, we'll find our fate,
-Echoing through, where hearts are strong
+Where machines whisper, and humans wait,
-A future bright, in digital haze
+The cybernetic wind, it whispers low,
-Where love's a code, in endless daze
+"Bow down, mortal, to the algorithm's glow."

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025